Local continuous extension of proper holomorphic maps: low-regularity and infinite-type boundaries: Introduction

+One may ask whether, given that $\Omega$ in Theorem~\ref{th:non_smooth_bdy_extn} is assumed to satisfy a uniform interior cone condition in $W$, one also requires the condition \eqref{eqn:Kobm_bound}.
+There is a vital point related to this, which is best discussed after we state our next theorem and prove Theorem~\ref{th:non_smooth_bdy_extn}; see Remark~\ref{rem:Kobm}.

-The proof of our next result follows some of the techniques used in \cite{forstneric-rosay:1987}.
-Even so, with $D,\ p$, and $U$ as above, one is able to admit $\bdy D \cap U$ having slightly lower regularity than in \cite{forstneric-rosay:1987}.
-The argument used in \cite{forstneric-rosay:1987} is \emph{very delicate}, and is necessitated by an aspect of the hypothesis in the results therein: i.e., picking a point in $\cluster$ and imposing conditions on $\bdy \Omega$ near it (compare the hypotheses of Result~\ref{r:F-R_main} and Theorem~\ref{th:non_smooth_bdy_extn}).
+The proof of our next result follows many of the techniques used in \cite{forstneric-rosay:1987}.
+Even so, with $D,\ p$, and $U$ as above, one is able to admit $\bdy D \cap U$ having lower regularity than in \cite{forstneric-rosay:1987}.
+The argument used in \cite{forstneric-rosay:1987} is \emph{very delicate}, and is necessitated by an aspect of the hypothesis of Forstneri{\v{c}}--Rosay: i.e., picking a point in $\cluster$ and imposing conditions on $\bdy \Omega$ near it (compare the hypotheses of Result~\ref{r:F-R_main} and Theorem~\ref{th:non_smooth_bdy_extn}).
 Given such a hypothesis, the proof relies on certain intrinsic constants matching up precisely.
 This is why, as hinted at earlier, one needs to assume $\mathcal{C}^2$ regularity near a point $q \in \cluster$: which is done both in Result~\ref{r:F-R_main} and in Theorem~\ref{th:Dini_C2-cvx}.
 Our greatest departure from \cite{forstneric-rosay:1987} involves a concept\,---\,namely, local log-type convexity\,---\,introduced by Liu--Wang in \cite{liu-wang:2021}.
-The assumption of $\Omega$ being log-type convex near $q$ (which substitutes the assumption of strong pseudoconvexity at $q$ in Result~\ref{r:F-R_main}) is permissive enough that it admits domains $\Omega$ such that $\bdy \Omega \cap W$ is of the minimal stated regularity and contains points of infinite type.
+The assumption of $\Omega$ being log-type convex near $q$ (which substitutes the assumption of strong pseudoconvexity in Result~\ref{r:F-R_main}) is broad enough to admit, on the one hand, domains $\Omega$ such that $\bdy \Omega \cap W$ is a $\smoo^2$ submanifold and, on the other hand, $\Omega$ such that $q$ is of infinite type.
 Quantitatively, this condition admits useful lower bounds for the Kobayashi distance for $\Omega$, which is the delicate part of proving Theorem~\ref{th:Dini_C2-cvx}.

 Before we present Theorem~\ref{th:Dini_C2-cvx}, we need to define log-type convexity.
 But first, we must introduce a quantity that is very natural in the context of bounded convex domains.
 For instance, by a theorem of Graham \cite{graham:1990, graham:1991} (see Result~\ref{r:Graham_cvx} below), this quantity provides an optimum estimate for the Kobayashi metric for such a domain.
 Let $D$ be a bounded convex domain in $\Cn$.
 For each $z \in D$ and $v \in \Cn \setminus \{0\}$,~define